 The intumescent paint can be topcoated with latex or acrylic paints in order to obtain a specific color.

-It is worth noticing that there are currently no intumescent coatings that can provide 2 hour-fire rating on wood by itself.
-Intumescent paint, as other coatings, works together with the substrate in order to limit the spread of fire and the results will be more modest when the substrate is less resistant to heat, which is often the case of wood substrates.
-However, some wood types such as heavy timber substrates, may have their own fire rating of 45min- 1 h;
+It is worth noting that there are currently no intumescent coatings that can provide a 2 hour fire rating on wood by itself.
+Intumescent paint, like other coatings, works together with the substrate in order to limit the spread of fire, and the results will be more modest when the substrate is less resistant to heat, which is often the case with wood materials.
+Some wood types, such as heavy timber, have a substantial rating on their own and may result in >1 hr rating with the addition of intumescent paint.

-in such cases, applying intumescent paint would allow upgrading to 2 hour-fire rating.
 Timber provides superior fire protection compared to other wood substrates by forming a substantial char layer once the wood begins to burn.
 The char layer provides insulation to the core of the wood section, delaying the collapse of a structure.
 This means wood members that are designed in a way that provides sufficient cross section of wood can sustain the loads for a longer duration of fire exposure.
 Chapter 1 of the National Design Specification (NDS) for Wood Construction provides instructions on how to calculate the fire resistance of exposed wood members.
+For questions about rating wood substrates for 2 hours, please contact our technical team.